-The following is important information regarding your Summer-Fall 2014 LPC Blackboard course(s).
+The following is important information regarding your Fall 2014 LPC Blackboard course(s).
 Please read and observe the entire document and save it for future reference.

 More information can be found in the Online Learning Faculty Handbook (PDF), which has been updated for Summer/Fall 2014.